topcoder-platform/skill-importer-framework/README.md

 - `AWS_DYNAMODB_CONFIG` the AWS DynamoDb configuration, it includes 3 environment variables: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_REGION`
 - `IMPORTER_CRON_TIME` the cron time to run the importer (using cron-like syntax), default to everyday midnight
 - `GITHUB_AUTH_CONFIG` the GitHub OAuth config
-- `GITHUB_ADMIN_TOKEN` the GitHub access token to access GitHub API (https://github.com/settings/tokens)
+- `GITHUB_IMPORTER_USER_TOKEN` the GitHub Private Access Token generated for the Skill Importer User that can be invited to private repos to allow importing
 - `GITLAB_AUTH_CONFIG` the GitHub OAuth config ( Set the `GITLAB_CLIENT_ID` and `GITLAB_CLIENT_SECRET` ENV variables )
-- `GITLAB_ADMIN_TOKEN` the GitLab Private Access Token to access private repos via GitHub API (https://gitlab.com/profile/personal_access_tokens).
-Optional.
+- `GITLAB_IMPORTER_USER_TOKEN` the GitLab Private Access Token generated for the Skill Importer User that can be invited to private repos to allow importing

 ## Create Apps for OAuth Websites